AlexTISYoung/snipar/docs/tutorial.rst

 This will output the IBD segments to a :ref:`gzipped text file <ibd_segments_file>` chr_1.ibd.segments.gz.
 Genotype files split over multiple chromosomes can be specified using '@' as a numerical wildcard character: see :ref:`here <multichrom>`.
-In this example, --bed chr_@ instructs ibd.py to search for .bed files chr_1.bed, chr_2.bed, ..., chr_22.bed, where each bed file contains SNPs from the numbered chromosome.
+In this example, :code:`--bed chr_@` instructs ibd.py to search for .bed files chr_1.bed, chr_2.bed, ..., chr_22.bed, where each bed file contains SNPs from the numbered chromosome.
 In this case, only one bed file is in example_data/, chr_1.bed.
 If bed files for multiple chromosomes are found, IBD will be inferred separately for each chromosome, with one output file per chromosome, with the chromosome number filling in the numerical wildcard in the --out argument.
-Alternatively, you can specify the chromosomes that you want to analyse: for example, you can include `--chr_range 1-10` for chromosome 1-10, or `--chr_range 1 3 5-22` for chromosome 1, 3, and 5-22,.
+Alternatively, you can specify the chromosomes that you want to analyse: for example, you can include :code:`--chr_range 1-10` for chromosome 1-10, or :code:`--chr_range 1 3 5-22` for chromosome 1, 3, and 5-22.

-The *--king* argument requires the address of the :ref:`KING kinship file <kinship>`, and the *--agesex* argument requires the address of the :ref:`agesex file <agesex>`.
+The :code:`--king` argument requires the address of the :ref:`KING kinship file <kinship>`, and the :code:`--agesex` argument requires the address of the :ref:`agesex file <agesex>`.

 The algorithm requires a genetic map to compute the probabilities of transitioning between different IBD states.
 If the genetic map positions (in cM) are provided in .bim file, the script will use these.